 While I was a student, my involvement with Big Buddies and on the Women’s Soccer team gave me the opportunity to step outside student life, take on new challenges and appreciate what it means to be part of a community.
 Outside my family and professional life, I still work hard to find the time to invest in my community, as a minor sports coach, an active volunteer with the United Way and on the board of my local professional association.

 Bishop’s holds a special place in all of our hearts and what sets it apart is its exceptional people and our enduring Purple Pride!
-During my term as President-Elect, I hope to strengthen the ways we engage and connect as alumni.
+During my term as Past-President, I hope to strengthen the ways we engage and connect as alumni.
 I look forward to hearing from you and working with our incredible alumni volunteers to build an inclusive, member-driven, relevant Alumni Association.

-Katie Leclair ’13 – Ottawa Chapter Co-President
+Katie Leclair ’13 – Ottawa Chapter President

 If you were to meet me today one of the first things you would learn is that I am a proud alumna of Bishop’s University.
 The four glorious years I spent at 2600 Rue College are those I hold closest to my heart.
 A student of the Williams of Business, a cashier at Doolittles, a member of the dance club, an avid Acoustic Tuesday attendant, a Vice-President of the SRC, and more – I’d say, like most Gaiters, I made the most of my time in Lennoxville.
 And this didn’t end once I graduated.
 For three years I was Bishop’s University Recruitment Officer; it was my job to travel across Canada and spread the word about the purple gem we call BU.
 After that, I said goodbye to our alma mater and hello to Ottawa where I finished a master’s degree and am now working in marketing at the city’s economic development agency.